ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/session-storage.md

 ## Conclusion

 You have created a service that will store the information about the currently logged in user, but we have not provided a way for the user to actually authenticate with the API.
-That is what we will talk about after a quick coding challenge.
+That is what we will talk about next.